maudy2u/influxdb_grafana/README.md

 ## `.env`

-1. Create the `.env` with a text editor, and save it in the same location as the other three files
-2. Change the values with the "<...>" to  your needs
+1. Change the values with the "<...>" to  your needs
-3. Save the edits
+2. Save the edits
-4. Run `docker-compose up`
+3. Run `docker compose up` or `docker-compose up`, depending on verison

 **Caveat**: depending on version of docker-compose the following subdirectories can need to be created:
 `config`, `data`, `gdata`

+4. Ensure the above directories have same access user and the docker user identified with `id -u` per the docker-cmpose.yml notes
+   - e.g. can need to chown -R 1000:1000 .  in the docker-compose folder, where 1000 is the id returned by `id -u` and used in `.env` as well.

 ```
 # INFLUXDB2 INIT